How to install

 After installation, you can launch the GTK application using:

-Or, depending on your system and how plugins are registered with llm
+llm gtk-chatOr, depending on your system and how plugins are registered with llm, you might also find gtk-llm-chat as a separate application.

 For more detailed information, system requirements, and development setup, please refer to the project’s README on GitHub.